qiancai/docs/tidb-cloud/managed-service-provider.md

 ## Become an MSP of PingCAP

 If you are interested in the MSP program and would like to join as a partner, [contact sales](https://www.pingcap.com/partners/become-a-partner/) to enroll.
 We will carefully evaluate your request and get back to you soon.

+erererv

 ## Manage daily tasks for MSP customers